home-climate-control/dz/README.md

 ## Psst!

-* There's a fresh new driver for the [Pimoroni Automation HAT](https://learn.pimoroni.com/tutorial/sandyj/getting-started-with-automation-hat-and-phat) that is about to become integrated with DZ, here: https://github.com/home-climate-control/automation-hat-driver.
+* There's a fresh new driver for the [Pimoroni Automation HAT](https://learn.pimoroni.com/tutorial/sandyj/getting-started-with-automation-hat-and-phat) that has just been integrated with DZ, here: https://github.com/home-climate-control/automation-hat-driver.
 This is the most compact HVAC relay solution so far.
 * Dallas Semiconductor 1-Wire API that was integrated into DZ codebase some 20 years ago, survived, was hardened and optimized, is now a separate project again, here: [https://github.com/home-climate-control/owapi-reborn/](https://github.com/home-climate-control/owapi-reborn/)
+* XBee radio driver has just flipped from imperative to reactive: [https://github.com/home-climate-control/xbee-api-reactive](https://github.com/home-climate-control/xbee-api-reactive)

 # Pardon Our Dust...